Sonic the Hedgehog (2020)

 Directed by Jeff Fowler

-Last year, the box office took a major blow when theaters had to shut their doors due to the coronavirus pandemic.
+In 2020, the box office took a major blow when theaters had to shut their doors due to the COVID-19 pandemic.
 At the time theaters shut down in mid-March, the February release “Sonic the Hedgehog” was the second highest-grossing 2020 release (after “Bad Boys for Life,” which released in January…”1917” had also pulled in more money, but that had technically released in 2019)—and for the rest of the year, no other movie reached Sonic’s $1.46 million dollar draw.
 That this movie was a Top 3 earner in any given year is pub trivia fodder that I hope I’ll remember twenty years from now.

 The movie itself famously underwent an extensive remodel after the initial trailer showed a Sonic character that was disturbing to many—the eyes too small, the legs too thick, and those teeth.
 I shudder thinking about it.
 The Sonic that reemerged still looked like one of the terrifying Pokémon in the “Detective Pikachu” movie, but it did look better than before.
 Voiced by Ben Schwartz, Sonic has been living on Earth for a couple of years when we first meet him.
 He’s lonely, because as an alien hedgehog that talks, revealing himself to the world is not an option.
 Thank goodness he can run so fast that barely anyone can see him.
 But one day, Sonic accidentally causes a major power outage that triggers the maniacally evil scientist Dr. Robotnik (Jim Carrey) to investigate.
 Sonic will get the help of a local cop (James Marsden) to find his way to safety and hopefully to a new world, where he’ll have to make a new life for himself and start all over.